PULPIT TODAY SERMONS

 k.
 1 Corinthians 12:9-10 lists gifts of healing and miracles given to Christians.

-IV.
+III.
 Objections to “Signs and Wonders”

 The most frequent argument against seeking “signs and wonders” goes something like this: Seeking signs and wonders diminishes the preaching of the Cross.
 Further, Jesus said, “a wicked and adulterous generation seeks after signs” (Matthew 12:39; 16:4).
 Therefore, Christians should not seek for “signs and wonders.”